Poetry Object 2019

 Poems to Share II

-Inspired by original poems from Poetry Object, Poems to Share II is an EPAA-shortlisted interactive classroom resource designed to enliven poetic learning through language, literature and literacy, created in partnership with AATE.
+Inspired by original poems from Poetry Object, Poems to Share II is an EPAA award-winning interactive classroom resource designed to enliven poetic learning through language, literature and literacy, created in partnership with AATE.

 - Learning Resources